sorbet/sorbet/website/docs/error-reference.md

 ## 3702

-> This error is specific to Stripe's custom `--stripe-packages` definition.
-If
+> This error is specific to Stripe's custom `--stripe-packages` mode.
+If you are
-> you are at Stripe, please see [go/modularity](http://go/modularity) for more.
+> at Stripe, please see [go/modularity](http://go/modularity) for more.

 Package definitions must be formatted like this: